The 120 Rookies of the Centenial - 2013

 Registration for rookies is only $225.

-Standard rooms at the Chateau are available to curlers who book through the Bonspiel headquarters at reduced rates: $169/night ($84.50/night double occupancy)
+Standard rooms at the Chateau are available to curlers who book through the Bonspiel headquarters at reduced rates: in 2021, rooms would have been $185/night ($92.50/night double occupancy)

-Here's a hint: Join the Fairmont President’s Club for no cost and benefit from
+Here's a hint: join the Fairmont loyalty program, “Accor Live Limitless” for no cost and benefit from

 - access to preferential service lines at the front desk,